Bird Global: Putting franchisees into debt

-Mass layoffs during the COVID-19 pandemic

-In March 2020, due to the COVID-19 pandemic and national shutdown, Bird laid off 400+ employees via Zoom during a call that lasted approximately two minutes.
-The company immediately locked out all affected employees from accessing company systems.

 Milwaukee, Wisconsin

 Scooters were initially banned in Milwaukee when Bird Rides Inc. started their scooter business without government permission.
 Wisconsin's Governor Tony Evers signed a bill on July 11, 2019, regulating scooters.
 The Milwaukee Common Council and Mayor Tom Barrett banned Bird Scooters from operating in the city and passed an ordinance giving law enforcement permission to impound scooters.
 They also sued the scooter company.

 In May 2019 Bird reached a settlement with the city of Milwaukee regarding the lawsuit.
 The following August, Milwaukee's Department of Public Works announced it would allow Bird to operate in the city again.